“You must confront the darkness within to confront the darkness without.”

 They talk more, and more pleasantly, make out a bit, eat some of the food she bought, and drink slowly but fairly throughout.
 There’s no reason not to; they know each other, they’ve drunk before, and the conversation stays light but breathlessly, restlessly close.

 GM: Cécilia has as casual an attitude towards wine as Em has seen from any of the Devillers.
 They’re fine drinking most anywhere.
-They’re fine with even the children drinking.
-But drinking towards excess seems to be another matter—Em’s never seen Cécilia get really wasted, and she doesn’t seem to find much appeal in doing so.
-There’s no element of risk or transgression in alcohol for her, and after enough glasses it’s all cons without any pros.
+They’re even fine with the children drinking.
+Drinking towards excess seems to be another matter—Em’s never seen Cécilia get really wasted, and she doesn’t seem to find much appeal in doing so.
+There’s no element of risk or transgression in alcohol for her, and after enough glasses it’s all cons without pros.

 She eventually starts saying they need to gather up their things and leave—she’s taken time out of her pretty busy schedule for this.